 Should I try to get medical setting work experience over the next few months?
 Yes, if it is possible.
 Not everyone can manufacture an adequate experience on short notice.
 Some people have taken a year off, acquired some experience, and then applied.
 However, this is not a reasonable path for everyone, and doesn't in and of itself, guarantee admission to the fellowship.
 You must decide what works for you.
 Ask us for advice on this.

 How many hours are required to complete the fellowship program?
-For the McLaren Flint Clinical Health Psychology Program each fellow is expected to work 40 hours per week and complete 4,000 training hours over the 2-year fellowship in order to graduate.
+Each fellow is expected to work 40 hours per week and complete 4,000 training hours over the 2-year fellowship in order to graduate.

 Is a research project required as part of the fellowship?
 A scholarly project is required in the second year of fellowship.
 A well-designed research project is one possibility.
 Physician and psychology faculty throughout the MSU Flint campus are active in a variety of research that is ultimately published.
 There are other possibilities as well, including innovative curriculum development, authoring or coauthoring a published paper on a scholarly topic and designing or enhancing a clinical service line.

 Do I have to generate revenue to cover my stipend?
 Each rotation of the fellowship will involve some clinical service that generates revenue for the institution.
 This varies based on the rotation and goals of the fellow.
 However, the program is not solely dependent on fellow generated revenue.
 And, the program is not required to cover fellow related expenses through billable services.
 The MICAPT Board of Directors has designated a range of direct service hours per week based on training needs as opposed to revenue targets.

 Who should I contact if I have any more questions?
 Contact the MICAPT Training Director at 810-342-5620 or email us.